Dark8203/vero-metrics/README.md

 | closer to 0    | low factual consistency  |

 #### BartScore
-* Uses BartScorer and is a type of comparision score
+* Uses BartScorer and is a type of comparision score.
-* Pass retrieved context and generated output
+* Pass retrieved context and generated output.
-* Returns a BartScore
+* Returns a BartScore.
 * This score does not hold any meaning in itself, it can be used to compare two models or versions of RAG pipelines and comparision can done as - higher the score better the generation capabilites of that pipeline compared to another.

 #### G-Eval